kumahq/kuma-website/docs/docs/dev/deployments/multi-zone.md

 When a zone control plane connects to the global control plane, the `Zone` resource is created automatically in the global control plane.

-The Ingress tab of the web UI also lists zone control planes that you deployed with Ingress.
+The Zone Ingress tab of the web UI also lists zone control planes that you deployed with zone ingress.

 ### Set up cross-zone communication